 The selected harvested forage types were evaluated during each range cow production period as hay cut by swathing and rolled into large round bales.
 Late crested wheatgrass hay was cut at a mature plant stage.
 Early crested wheatgrass hay was cut at the boot stage.
 Forage barley hay was cut both at the milk stage and at the hard dough stage.
-Oat forage hay was cut both at the milk stage and at the hard dough stage.
-Coat forage hay was cut both at the milk stage and at the hard dough stage.
+Oat forage hay was cut at both early and late plant stages.
 Forage lentil hay was cut at both early and late plant stages.
-Forage lentil hay was cut at both early and late plant stages of later than optimum for oat and earlier than optimum for pea.
+Oat-pea forage hay was cut at compromised plant stages of later than optimum for oat and earlier than optimum for pea.